Washington State EV Charger Rebates 2026 — Every Incentive You Can Stack

 - Final effective cost after all incentives: approximately $275 to $535

-That’s a $1,200 to $1,250 project landing between $275 and $535 depending on your install complexity and federal tax liability.
-The key sequence is this: claim the sales tax exemption and utility rebate at the point of purchase, get the charger installed, save all receipts including your electrician’s invoice, then file Form 8911 with your federal taxes the following April.
+That’s a $1,200 to $1,250 project landing somewhere between $275 and $535 — depending on install complexity and your actual federal tax liability.
+The sequence matters: claim the sales tax exemption and utility rebate at purchase, get the charger installed, save every receipt including your electrician’s invoice, then file Form 8911 with your federal taxes the following April.

 Timeline and Order of Operations